Aliases for RPGRIP1L Gene

 GeneCards Summary for RPGRIP1L Gene

 RPGRIP1L (RPGRIP1 Like) is a Protein Coding gene.
-Diseases associated with RPGRIP1L include Joubert Syndrome 7 and Meckel Syndrome, Type 5.
-Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Diseases associated with RPGRIP1L include Meckel Syndrome, Type 5 and Joubert Syndrome 7.
+Among its related pathways are Signaling by GPCR and Signaling by Hedgehog.
 Gene Ontology (GO) annotations related to this gene include thromboxane A2 receptor binding.
 An important paralog of this gene is RPGRIP1.